metal3-io/baremetal-operator/docs/api.md

         and the port is optional, if using the default one (623).
     * Dell iDRAC
       * `idrac://` (or `idrac+http://` to disable TLS).
+      * `idrac-redfish://` may be used to manage iDRAC controller with the Redfish protocol over HTTPS.
+The URL must also contain a path to the Redfish API system endpoint.
+        `idrac-redfish://myhost.example/redfish/v1/Systems/System.Embedded.1`
     * Fujitsu iRMC
       * `irmc://<host>:<port>`, where `<port>` is optional if using the default.
     * Redfish